Next.js + Capacitor walkthrough

 5

-Sign up at the OtaKit dashboard, create an organization, and copy your API key from the Organization tab.
-Then:
+Sign up at the OtaKit dashboard, create an organization and app, then install the CLI and sign in:

 npm install -g @otakit/cli